StudyLink logoHome

 Development Economics and Policy MSc

-University of Manchester, School of Environment, Education and Development, University of Manchester, Faculty of Humanities United Kingdom
+University of Manchester, School of Environment, Education and Development United Kingdom

 Find out more See all matching courses

-Want to see undergraduate courses?
-See undergraduate degrees in Economics in the UK
+Looking for your first degree in Economics?
+See bachelors degrees in Economics in the UK

 Economics is the study of how financial resources are used and applied across personal, public and corporate fields.
 The 21st Century has seen an increase in the pressure on resources and the administering of funds.
 There are more economic issues than ever before, meaning the education of economists is all the more imperative.
 As well as the obvious focus on money and finance, an economics degree will also allow you to explore the social side of financial situations, meaning that you will graduate with many transferable skills.